mingrammer/round/README.md

 # Round

-Round is a command line for rounding the images.
+Round is a command-line for rounding the images.

 ## Installation